eic/delphes_EIC/docs/index.rst

 ..
 Add main page text here

-Welcome to the ``delphes_EIC`` project.
+Welcome to the **Delphes EIC** project.
 This code aims to deliver a fast-simulation model of baseline or specific detectors for studies to support the Electron-Ion Collider (EIC) project.
 This code has been used in a few publications and papers and parts of it are available for citation through Zenodo:

 - Charm jets as a probe for strangeness at the future Electron-Ion Collider.
 Miguel Arratia (UC Riverside amd Jefferson Lab), Yulia Furletova (Jefferson Lab), T. J. Hobbs (Southern Methodist U. and Jefferson Lab), Frederick Olness (Southern Methodist U.), Stephen J. Sekula (Southern Methodist U.). https://arxiv.org/abs/2006.12520 [hep-ph]
 - A Delphes card for the EIC yellow-report detector.
 Miguel Arratia (UC Riverside amd Jefferson Lab) and Stephen J. Sekula (Southern Methodist U.). https://arxiv.org/abs/2103.06886 [physics.ins-det].
 DOI: https://doi.org/10.5281/zenodo.4592887.